mozilla-mobile/focus-android/README.md

 * [View the Wiki](https://github.com/mozilla-mobile/focus-android/wiki).

-**Beginners!** - Watch out for [Issues with the "Good First Issue" label](https://github.com/mozilla-mobile/focus-android/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
+***Beginners:*** - Watch out for [Issues with the "Good First Issue" label](https://github.com/mozilla-mobile/focus-android/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
 These are easy bugs that have been left for first timers to have a go, get involved and make a positive contribution to the project!

 ## Build Instructions